JeeWeetje/iot-workshop/UwpToIotHub.md

     ![alt tag](img/UwpToIotHub/ihe-devices.png)

-5. On the Data tab, Select your `Device ID` and press `Monitor`
+5. On the Data tab, Select your `Device ID` (like 'MachineCyclesUwp') and press `Monitor`
-6. This will result in the following messages
+6. This will result in the following messages when you send some Duty Cycle telemetry in your UWP app

     ```
     Receiving events...
-    10/07/16 23:14:10> Device: [DummyDevice], Data:[{"waterLevel":13}]
-    10/07/16 23:14:12> Device: [DummyDevice], Data:[{"waterLevel":18}]
-    10/07/16 23:14:13> Device: [DummyDevice], Data:[{"waterLevel":2}]
+    1/5/2017 9:46:18 PM> Device: [MachineCyclesUwp], Data:[{"errorCode":0,"numberOfCycles":1}]
+    1/5/2017 9:46:19 PM> Device: [MachineCyclesUwp], Data:[{"errorCode":0,"numberOfCycles":2}]
+    1/5/2017 9:46:20 PM> Device: [MachineCyclesUwp], Data:[{"errorCode":0,"numberOfCycles":3}]
     ```

 ### Monitoring using Command-line

 We can check the arrival of the messages in the Azure IoT Hub using the IoT Hub Explorer.
 This tool is Command-Line based, please check the installation requirements.

-*Note : See the [full example](https://github.com/Azure/azure-iot-sdks/tree/master/tools/iothub-explorer) for more options of this tool.*
+*Note : See the [full example](https://www.npmjs.com/package/iothub-explorer) for more options of this tool.*

 1. Create a new folder eg. `c:\iothubexplorer`
-2. In a dos-box, navigate to the new folder
+2. In a dos-box (press Windows button-R, type CMD and enter), navigate to the new folder `c:\iothubexplorer`
 3. In this folder, run the following command `npm install -g iothub-explorer@latest` in your command-line environment, to install the latest (pre-release) version of the iothub-explorer tool
 4. Login to the IoT Hub Explorer by supplying your *remembered* IoT Hub `Connection String-primary key` using the command `iothub-explorer login "[your connection string]"`
 5. A session with the IoT Hub will start and it will last for approx. one hour:

     ```
-    Session started, expires Tue Sep 27 2016 18:35:37 GMT+0200 (W. Europe Daylight Time)
+    Session started, expires on Thu Jan 05 2017 22:53:55 GMT+0100 (W. Europe Standard Time)
     ```

-6. To monitor the device-to-cloud messages from a device, use the following command `iothub-explorer "[your connection string]" monitor-events [device name]`  and `fill in` your *remembered* IoT Hub 'Connection String-primary key' and *remember* device name
+6. To monitor the device-to-cloud messages from a device, use the following command `iothub-explorer monitor-events [device name]`  and `fill in` your *remember* device name (like 'MachineCyclesUwp')
 7. This will result in the following messages

     ```
     Monitoring events from device DummyDevice
     Event received:
     {
-      "waterLevel": 12
+      "errorCode" : 12,
+      "numberOfCycles" : 1
     }
     ```

 ## Conclusion

-The messages are shown here too.
-These messages are now available in Azure.
+These messages shown during the monitoring step are now available in Azure, and kept in the IotHub until other resources are asking for telemetry...

 Next Step: You are now ready to process your data in an Azure Function.